 History

 This tab does not appear for presentations or polls.
-It provides creation data, targeting primarily captures done for courses, but includes the creation or upload date and publishing date(s) for the media.
-Video / audio media also includes entries if users have opened the media in the EchoVideo video editor or media processing entries.
+It provides creation data, targeting primarily captures done for courses, but also includes the creation or upload date and publishing date(s) for the media.
+Video / audio media also includes entries if users have opened the media in the EchoVideo video editor or processed the media files.
 It is searchable and can be filtered by a single date or a date range.